-The ferry was seven minutes long.
-Seven minutes across Lake Hallstatt from the train platform to a village of 750 people that gets a million visitors a year.
-I stood at the railing doing the math — that's more than 1,300 tourists per resident, per year — and watched the pastel-painted houses grow larger against the Dachstein Alps.
-If you're exploring the region, Salzburg is just 75 minutes away.
+The ferry is seven minutes long.
+Seven minutes across Lake Hallstatt from the train platform to a village of 750 people that draws a million visitors a year.
+Stand at the railing and do the math — that's more than 1,300 tourists per resident, per year — while the pastel-painted houses grow larger against the Dachstein Alps.
+If you're exploring the region, Salzburg sits just 75 minutes away.

-It was 8:47 in the morning.
-I know because I'd set an alarm to catch the early train from Salzburg specifically to beat the crowds.
-And yet there were already two tour buses idling in the tunnel parking lot when the ferry docked.
-If you're exploring the region, Lake Bled is another fairytale Alpine lake.
+Aim to arrive by 8:47 in the morning.
+Catch the early train from Salzburg specifically to beat the crowds, and even then expect two tour buses already idling in the tunnel parking lot when the ferry docks.
+If you're exploring the region, Lake Bled is another fairytale Alpine lake worth your time.

 The First Hour

 Hallstatt's streets are not streets.
 They're corridors.
 Some are barely two meters wide, squeezed between wooden houses that have been standing since the 16th century.
 There are no sidewalks — there's no room for them.
-A delivery van came through at 9AM and everyone flattened against the walls like we were in a subway car.
-If you're exploring the region, Vienna is Austria's capital.
+When a delivery van comes through at 9AM, everyone flattens against the walls like a packed subway car.
+If you're exploring the region, Vienna is Austria's capital and an easy add-on.

-I headed for the Marktplatz first.
+Head for the Marktplatz first.
 The tiny market square is the image you've seen a thousand times: pastel buildings, the Protestant church spire, the lake behind everything like a mirror.
-At 9AM, it was quiet enough to hear my footsteps on the stone.
-By 10:30, I could barely move through it.
-If you're exploring the region, Interlaken is Swiss Alpine lake country.
+At 9AM, it's quiet enough to hear your own footsteps on the stone.
+By 10:30, you'll barely move through it.
+If you're exploring the region, Interlaken delivers more Swiss Alpine lake country.

 That window — between 8AM and 10AM — is when Hallstatt belongs to itself.
 After that, it belongs to Instagram.